polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

-to edit your Hyperlambda, but the Dashboard's Hyperlambda editor happens to have very good Hyperlambda support, such as auto completion, syntax highlightning, etc, etc, etc - So it's probably easier to use the Dashboard Hyperlambda editor, than most other things.
+to edit your Hyperlambda, but the Dashboard's Hyperlambda editor happens to have very good Hyperlambda support, such as auto completion, syntax highlightning, etc, etc, etc - So it's probably easier to use the Dashboard Hyperlambda editor.

 * [Continue to database CRUD operations](/tutorials/database-crud-operations)